hik8s/agents/README.md

 ## System diagram

-The main components are log-daemon and wathch-daemon.
+The main components are log-daemon and watch-daemon.
 This is how they interact with your Kubernetes cluster:

 ```mermaid
 graph TB